cfgnunes/nautilus-scripts/README.md

 - **Log file**: Produces an `Errors.log` file when a task ends with an error.
 - **Direct usage**: Direct usage without requiring input parameters.
 - **Keyboard shortcuts**: Provides keyboard shortcuts for the scripts.
-- **File manager compatibility**: Designed for major file managers like Nautilus, Caja, and Nemo.
+- **File manager compatibility**: Designed for major file managers like Nautilus, Caja, Nemo and Thunar.
 - **Distro compatibility**: Designed to work on major GNU/Linux distributions, such as Ubuntu, Mint, Debian, Fedora, and Manjaro.
 - **Easy adaptation**: Scripts can be easily copied and adapted for other purposes.
 - **Bash implementation**: All scripts are implemented in Bash.
 So, the scripts work well in the shell (without a graphical interface) and file managers.